ICTeam28/ProgramAnalysis/introductions/III. Lessons from History.md

 If you want to be sure that your program works, you have two options: you either use Haskell or you do extensive testing.
-This sections presents a list of real-world disasters which were caused by programmer errors so simple that they could have been easily detected by most statis analysers (or would have never occured if Haskell would have been used).
+This sections presents a list of real-world disasters which were caused by programmer errors so simple that they could have been easily detected by most static analysers (or would have never occured if Haskell would have been used).

 Fortunately, programmers have learnt from past mistakes: The Jet Propulsion